ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/function.md

 # CREATE FUNCTION {#create-function}

 Creates a user defined function from a lambda expression.
-The expression must consist of function parameters, constants, operators or other function calls.
+The expression must consist of function parameters, constants, operators, or other function calls.

 **Syntax**